 Pension Adjustment Worksheet

-Follow these steps to figure the
+Follow these steps to figure the adjustment:

-adjustment:

 Worksheet (Keep for your records.)

-1. Your contribution to 1.
+1. Your contribution to annuity.
+1.

-annuity.

-2. Pension amount

-received in prior 2.
+2. Pension amount received in prior

 years.
+2.

+Per Pension Adjustment Worksheet Continued
-3. Remainder of cost

-(line 1 minus line 2 3.
+3. Remainder of cost (line 1 minus

-but not less than
+line 2 but not less than zero).
+3.

-zero).

-4. Pension amount received 4.
+4. Pension amount received this year.
+4.

-this year.

-5. Amount from line 3.
-5.
+5. Subtract line 3 from line 4 (but 5.

-6. Subtract line 5 from

-line 4 (but not less 6.

-than zero).
+not less than zero).

-7. Enter the pension
+6. Enter the pension amount taxable

-amount taxable on your 7.

-federal return.
+on your federal return.
+6.

-8. Subtract line 7 from 8.
+7. Subtract line 6 from line 5.
+7.

-line 6.

-If line 8 is more than zero, enter the

-amount on line 8 as an addition to
+If l ine 7 is more than zero, enter the amount on line 7 as an

-income.
-Enter the addition on line
+add lition to income.
+Enter the addition on line C24.

-C24.

-If line 7 is more than line 6, enter the

-difference as a subtraction from income.
+If 1 line 6 is more than line 5, enter the difference as a

-Enter the subtraction on line D36.
+sub traction from income.
+Enter the subtraction on line D35.